Today, I want to talk about a very interesting weightlifting barbell from ATE Brand which is the Best Budget Olympic barbell in India.

 Earlier, all barbells in India came with the one and only chrome finish, but now there are more options to choose from than ever we had in the past.

 But still, I think ATE bar hard chrome finish is the best to keep because I have reviewed many similar kinds of barbells, including the finishes I mentioned above.
 And it outruns all of them.

 1.)
 Yes, the coating gives visual appeal to the bar and has significance in minimizing the rust and oxidation of the steel.
 But that can be even if you correctly maintain a bar, and of course, you’ll save money if you buy a low-cost coating, i.e., hard chrome finish, like which you get in the ATE Olympic weightlifting bar, rather than spending on some fancy coating. 😇

 2.)
-It’s easy to maintain, scratch-proof, and has a good rating on the oxidation scale.
-Otherwise, cerakote finish barbell requires much upkeep and vigilance to save it from metal to metal contact while racking, if not, its coating can chip off.
+It’s easy to maintain, scratch-proof and has a good rating on the oxidation scale.
+Otherwise, a cerakote finish barbell requires much upkeep and vigilance to save it from metal-to-metal contact while racking, if not, its coating can chip off.

 And I feel in comparison, this ATE weightlifting bar, which comes with a hard chrome coating, is actually the best to consider, as they both perform exactly the same.

 What matters is how the sleeves are attached to the barbell.
 Never buy a bar that has a hex bolt or nut to hold the sleeve under the bar.